Myrmican/Myrmican/README.md

 <h1 align="center">Howdy, Partner 🤠</h1>
-<h4 align="center"></h4>

-I'm currently learning C++ and Java.
-I use TypeScript for Discord bots I make for fun.
+I'm currently learning C++ and Java, and I use TypeScript for Discord bots I make for fun.

-Please do not tell me to code in Python! 🙃
+You probably won't see any projects written in Python on here—the language is a little too close to standard English for my taste! 🙃